factory-x/factory-x.github.io/README_main.md

 ```shell
 fx render
 ```
-**Step 9**
-Use github desktop to make the first commit + sync to github.
-(Fill in a summary and description!)
-From here on make regular commits, from hourly to at least daily

 **Step 10**
 Make changes to the model and templates as required, and execute 'fx render' when you want to review the output.